krushnayani/krushnayani/README.md

 - 👋 Hello,
--I'm a Krushnayani Patil, an undergrad student at R.C.
+- I'm a Krushnayani Patil, an undergrad student at R.C.
 Patel Institute of technology, shirpur, Majoring in Computer Enginnering.

 <!---
 krushnayani/krushnayani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.